 Pediatric Critical Care

-Ranging in age from newborns to early 20s, about 800 patients — many of whom are transferred to us from other hospitals — are admitted to the PICU each year.
+Approximately 800 patients — many of whom are transferred to us from other hospitals — are admitted to Stony Brook Children’s PICU each year.
 Problems that may need critical care include complicated pre- and post-surgical care, injuries from accidents, serious infections and severe breathing problems.
+Patients can range in age from infants to early twenties.

-All patients in the PICU receive close, constant attention from a team of specially trained health professionals overseen by attending pediatric intensivists — physicians specializing in the delivery of critical care to children.
+While in the PICU, all patients receive close, constant attention from a team of specially trained health professionals overseen by attending pediatric intensivists — physicians specializing in the delivery of critical care to children.
 These pediatric intensivists are at Stony Brook 24/7.
 Among the sophisticated services we deliver are: continuous renal replacement therapy (dialysis), high frequency oscillatory ventilation (breathing machine), inhaled nitric oxide therapy, and moderate or deep sedation for children undergoing painful procedures, both on an inpatient and outpatient basis.

 In addition, the Division of Pediatric Critical Care is extensively involved in research, education and family advocacy.

 Our Team Pediatric critical care is a complex and highly sophisticated branch of medicine.
 To deliver it well requires a strong multidisciplinary team: pediatric specialists; pediatric subspecialists; nurses; respiratory therapists and other therapists (speech, occupational and physical); pharmacists; child life specialists; and social workers.
-In total, the department has about 40 specially trained staff nurses caring for patients.
+In total, the department — led by Dr. Margaret Parker, a recently named Master of Critical Care Medicine — has about 40 specially trained staff nurses caring for patients.
 Physicians throughout Stony Brook Children's interact and collaborate with the PICU.

 As a closed unit, the PICU's physicians, known as pediatric intensivists, oversee and coordinate all the members of each child's care team.